I am an engineering operator working where technical systems, operating discipline, and judgment under load meet.

 Awards and recognition

-- President’s Volunteerism and Philanthropy Awards People of Good (2020)
+- President’s Volunteerism and Philanthropy Awards People of Good (2020), for Project Stable Staples

 - NUS Computing Outstanding Young Alumni (2022)